Jadeveon Clowney: 2017 season

 On April 14, 2017, the Texans picked up the fifth-year option on Clowney's contract.

 In Week 2, on Thursday Night Football, cornerback Kareem Jackson caused a fumble on rookie Cincinnati Bengals wide receiver John Ross, which Clowney recovered and took back for 49 yards to set up the Texans offense on a field goal scoring drive.
 Clowney's play proved important as points were at a premium in the 13–9 victory over the Cincinnati Bengals.
 On September 24, against the New England Patriots.
-Clowney scored his first NFL touchdown off of a fumble by Tom Brady, in a 36-33 loss.
+Clowney scored his first NFL touchdown off of a fumble by Tom Brady, in a 36–33 loss.
 On December 19, 2017, Clowney was named to his second Pro Bowl, but he could not participate due to his knee surgery.
 He was ranked #32 by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

-In Week 4, Clowney recorded four tackles, two sacks, and recovered a fumble and returned it for a touchdown in a 37-34 win over the Indianapolis Colts, earning him AFC Defensive Player of the Week.
+In Week 4, Clowney recorded four tackles, two sacks, and recovered a fumble and returned it for a touchdown in a 37–34 win over the Indianapolis Colts, earning him AFC Defensive Player of the Week.
 On December 23, Clowney illegally sacked Philadelphia Eagles quarterback Nick Foles.
 He was fined $40,110 for the incident.
 Overall, in the 2018 season, he finished with nine sacks, 47 total tackles, one pass defensed, one forced fumble, and one fumble recovery for a touchdown.

 On March 4, 2019, the Texans placed the franchise tag on Clowney.
 He was ranked 63rd by his fellow players on the NFL Top 100 Players of 2019.

 Seattle Seahawks

-On August 31, 2019, the Texans traded Clowney to the Seattle Seahawks in exchange for Jacob Martin, Barkevious Mingo, and a third-round pick in the 2020 NFL Draft.
+On August 31, 2019, the Texans traded Clowney to the Seattle Seahawks in exchange for Jacob Martin, Barkevious Mingo, and a third-round pick in the 2020 NFL draft (which was later traded to the Oakland Raiders for Gareon Conley).